-COVID-19 update: Due to social distancing practices we are unable to provide our regular tours to the Eastern Treatment Plant.
+COVID-19 update: Due to social distancing practices we are unable to provide our regular tours to the Eastern Treatment Plant, but are now offering guided virtual excursions and webinars to the Western Treatment Plant using our virtual tour.
 As we investigate which of our resources can be delivered online, browse the rest of website for news, tools and information to help you implement best-practice education on understanding the urban water cycle.

 Book your visit

 The two-hour tours must be pre-booked, and can be arranged on Mondays, Tuesdays, Thursdays and Fridays at 10am to 12pm or 12.30pm to 2.30pm.